 The course is divided into two non-cumulative units of equal weighting.
-For each unit, students must complete bi-weekly assignments, a concert/media report, and take an in-class exam (covering lecture materials, reading, and listening assignments).
+For each unit, students must complete at-home assignments and a concert/media report and take in-class assessments and an exam (covering lecture materials, reading, and listening assignments).
 Assignment details are provided in separate prompts at TritonEd.
 All work must have the word count visible at the top, be submitted to TritonED on time, and will be screened for potential plagiarism issues by Turn-It-In.
 In-class writing (or pop quizzes) will also be a component of the student's final grade.
 Students are expected to be at every class session.
 Video, audio, lecture, and discussion materials vital to one's success in this course will only be presented during class times.
 There are no make-ups for missed exams or for missed In-class assessments except under the most unusual circumstances and with proper documentation.
 It is completely at the discretion of the instructor to grant or not grant a make-up.
 Personal conflicts or scheduling difficulties will not be considered legitimate excuses.
 No late work will be accepted.